 - Cons: Because study abroad programs for freshmen are few and far between, you must choose your college based on its options to study abroad.
 That narrows down your school search to just a few choices, and they might not suit you after your first year.
 If you head abroad straight out of high school, you also miss out on the typical college experience: move-in day, campus events, choosing advisors, etc. When you arrive on campus your sophomore year, you could feel stifled and bored, and you won’t have a fully developed support system yet.

 - Pros: If you want to jump-start your language skills, sophomore year is the time to do so.
 It’s easier to learn a language through immersion than with a textbook.
 By studying abroad early, you’re setting yourself up to take more advanced language classes on campus as an upperclassman.
-Furthermore, you knocked out most of your general education requirements as a freshman, so when you return to campus, you can spend your last two years concentrating on your major of study.
+Furthermore, you knocked out most of your general education requirements as a freshman, so when you return to campus, you can spend your last two years concentrating on classes for your major and choosing electives to take for fun.

 - Cons: You’ll be in the minority if you choose to study abroad sophomore year.
-Only about 13% of sophomores did so in 2014.
+Only about 13% of sophomores did so during the 2016–2017 school year.
 Most students study abroad junior or senior year, which means that you and your college friends won’t be on campus at the same time for quite a while.
 When you come back your junior year, campus might feel empty.

 - Pros: Take a breather before you get wrapped up in your thesis defense and your postgrad job applications.
 Junior year is by far the most common time to leave campus, so there’s no need to fear that you’re missing out on college life.
 And you’ll have already finished most of your degree requirements, so you’ll have few worries there.